JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ![](inline-edit.png){width=448}
 The line with the edited cell should be selected.
-The edited cell should have borders and their color should be the same as the color for [Input field](input_field.md) borders.
+The edited cell should have borders, and their color should be the same as the color for [Input field](input_field.md) borders.

 Allow in-place editing for paths and add the Browse button to the cell: